John Cohen (baseball): Tenure as athletic director

-John Cohen became the new Auburn Athletic Director in November 2022, replacing Allen Greene.
+John Cohen became the new Auburn athletic director in November 2022, replacing Allen Greene.
 In Cohen's previous stop, he was AD at his alma mater, Mississippi State University.
 John Cohen guided the Bulldog program to record-breaking success since being announced as the school's 17th director of athletics on November 4, 2016.
 Cohen leads a department that encompasses 16 sports and more than 350 student-athletes.

-The former MSU head baseball coach and two-time Southeastern Conference Coach of the Year has overseen arguably the greatest era in Bulldog athletics history, highlighted by a 2021 College World Series Championship for the school's first team national title in any sport.

-Under Cohen's watch, 44 teams have advanced to NCAA postseason play, including a school-record 13 during the 2018-19 athletic year.
+The former MSU head baseball coach and two-time Southeastern Conference Coach of the Year oversaw arguably the greatest era in Bulldog athletics history, highlighted by a 2021 College World Series Championship for the school's first team national title in any sport.
+Under Cohen's watch, 44 teams advanced to NCAA postseason play, including a school-record 13 during the 2018-19 athletic year.
 That occurred just a year after the Bulldogs produced a then-school-record 12 postseason squads during the 2017-18 athletic campaign.

-In the classroom, MSU student-athletes continue to set new standards achieving a department GPA of 3.0 or higher for nine consecutive semesters while continuing to exceed the national APR multiyear rate in all sports.
+In the classroom, MSU student-athletes continued to set new standards, achieving a department GPA of 3.0 or higher for nine consecutive semesters while continuing to exceed the national APR multiyear rate in all sports.
 Most recently, Bulldog student-athletes turned in a 3.1 GPA in the fall of 2021 with 11 sports recording at least a 3.0 GPA.

-A nationally respected leader within intercollegiate athletics, Cohen serves on the prestigious 10-member NCAA Division I Baseball Committee as part of a four-year term that began on September 1, 2019.
+A nationally respected leader within intercollegiate athletics, Cohen served on the prestigious 10-member NCAA Division I Baseball Committee as part of a four-year term that began on September 1, 2019.
 Sixteen individuals have played and coached in the College World Series.
 Cohen is one of two among that elite group, who have played, coached and later served as director of athletics for a participating school.
-He is one of three active SEC athletics director to hire an eventual national championship winning head coach in any sport.
+He is one of three active SEC athletics directors to hire an eventual national championship-winning head coach in any sport.

-So far during the 2021-22 athletic year, football became one of eight programs nationally and four in the SEC to make a bowl game in each of the last dozen years, joining Alabama, Georgia and Texas A&M as the only conference teams to do so.
+During the 2021-22 athletic year, football became one of eight programs nationally and four in the SEC to make a bowl game in each of the last dozen years, joining Alabama, Georgia and Texas A&M as the only conference teams to do so.
 The Bulldogs were one of four teams in the nation with three wins against opponents ranked in the final College Football Playoff Top 25 and the only team in the nation that faced six teams in the final rankings during the season.
 In the classroom, head coach Mike Leach's squad turned in a record GPA for the second straight semester.